dumimicu/Downloads_Organizer/README.md

   Downloads Organizer Python Project

-This project is a simple Python script that helps you organize your messy downloads folder by categorizing files into different subfolders based on their file types.
+This project is a Python script that helps you organize your messy downloads folder by categorizing files into different subfolders based on their file types.

  Features